-What to Wear for River Rafting in Scotland
+What to Wear for White Water Rafting in Scotland

 When you book onto a white water rafting trip you should be focused on the excitement and anticipation of your Scottish adventure.
 The last thing you should be worrying about is whether you’ve got the right kit with you.
 However, it can be hard to know what to bring, especially if you’ve never rafted before (or you’re not sure of what the Scottish conditions might be like!).
 So here’s some of the key pieces of information that will help you to bring the right things with you and be reassured that you’re prepared to enjoy yourself and get the most out of your Scottish rafting adventure.